nickytonline/source.nickytonline.github.io/src/pages/blog/2019-08-15-update-dependencies-with-dependabot-cypress-and-netlify.md

 Since we’re currently talking about a JavaScript project, let’s add the npm scripts we need to get Cypress up and running for local development.

 1. Install Cypress by running `npm install cypress -D` (-D because it’s a dev dependency)
-2. Install the foil CLI package as we’ll need that as well by running `npm install fkill-cli -D`
+2. Install the fkill CLI package as we’ll need that as well by running `npm install fkill-cli -D`
 3. Now let’s add some npm scripts to our package.json

 ```json